 Where: South Bank, SE1 8DJ

-Why: As finalists for the best sustainability initiative at the 2019 London Venue Awards, the Wellcome Collection knows a thing or two when it comes to sustainable venues.
-As one of London’s most exciting venues, Wellcome has reduced its Co2 emissions by 7.7 tonnes after implementing a food wastage system.
-On top of this it also supplies re-usable glass bottles during its events, and converts non-recyclable waste into energy.
-This event space isn’t only super environmentally friendly, its quirky and fun too, which will get guests talking.
+Why: Shortlisted for the ‘best sustainability initiative’ at the 2019 London Venue Awards, the Wellcome Collection knows a thing or two when it comes to sustainable venues.
+Wellcome has reduced its CO2 emissions by 7.7 tonnes after implementing an efficient food wastage system, as well as providing reusable glass bottles for events and converting non-recyclable waste into energy.

 Where: 183 Euston Road, NW1 2BE